ARIZONA SWORDS

 DSC_0030.jpg

 A262.
-1ST MAINE IDENTIFIED – MODEL 1860 CAVALRY SABER: This attractive 1864 dated & inspected Roby U.S. contract Model 160 cavalry saber is identified to “W. F. DUDLEY F Co.
-1 M CAV” and remains in its uncleaned and unpolished condition.
-The identification is period stamped on the top of the pommel cap.
-It has a deep dark reddish/brown patina on the brass guard and pommel cap; a gray patina on the blade with a few minor nicks; and the original scabbard with a brown/gray patina.
-William Franklin Dudley was a twenty-one-year-old resident of Kingfield, Maine when he enlisted on October 19,1861 as a Private in Co.
-F in the 1st Maine Cavalry.
-He received a severe wound to his left leg, which he suffered during a cavalry raid near Richmond Virginia resulting in amputation on June 14, 1864, and his discharge on November 25, 1864.
-Since he enlisted on 1861, this was the saber he received in 1864.
-Included is a binder with historical information, muster sheets and the officers pension file.
-Shipping & Insurance is included in the price. $2600.00
+1ST MAINE IDENTIFIED – MODEL 1860 CAVALRY SABER: This attractive 1864 dated & inspected Roby U.S. Model 1860 cavalry saber is identified to “W. F. DUDLEY F Co.
+1 M CAV” as marked on the top of the pommel cap.
+It is in uncleaned condition with original deep dark reddish/brown patina on the brass; a gray patina on the blade with a few minor nicks; and in the original scabbard that has a brown/gray patina.
+This was a saber Dudley received in 1864.

 DSC_0002.jpg DSC_0004.jpg DSC_0011.jpg DSC_0014.jpg DSC_0018.jpg DSC_0022.jpg